rubenwardy/minetest_modding_book/en/chapters/node_metadata.md

 ## Getting a Metadata Object

-Once you have a position of a node, you can do this:
+If you know the position of a node, you can retrieve its metadata:

 {% highlight lua %}
 local meta = minetest.get_meta(pos)